rustwasm/rfcs/text/006-local-js-dependencies.md

 the crate root.
 The following rules are proposed for interpreting a `module` attribute.

+* If the strings starts with the platform-specific representation of an absolute path to the cargo build directory (identified by `$OUT_DIR`) then the string is interpreted as a file path in the output directory.
+This is intended for procedural macros or build scripts which generate JS files as part of the build.

 * If the string starts with `/`, `./`, or `../` then it's considered a path to a local file.
 If not, then it's passed through verbatim as the ES module import.